Murderer in the Fog

 Murderer in the Fog (Nebelmörder) is a 1964 West German crime film directed by Eugen York and starring Hansjörg Felmy, Ingmar Zeisberg and Elke Arendt.
-The police investigate a series of attacks in a small German town.

 The film's sets were designed by the art director Karl Schneider.
 The film was partly shot on location in Baden-Württemberg.

+Plot

+The police investigate a series of murders in a small German town.